waynnbz/remote_git_try/README.md

 #there's a format??
-gonna checkout the format for .md
+gonna checkout the for mat for .md